-- (e) For all parcels developed greater than 1.1 acres, the primary street yard shall have a minimum width of 10 feet.
-All other street yards shall have a minimum width of 6 feet. - (f) For parcels equal to or less than 1.1 acres, all street yards shall have a minimum width of 6 feet. - (g) For all parcels greater than 1.1 acres, a minimum of 60% of all trees planted shall be large canopy trees whose growth form will provide shade. - (h) For parcels equal to or less than 1.1 acres, the total site shall contain 60% large canopy trees, but the percentage may be reduced for the street yard provided it does not reduce the required number of large canopy trees on site. - (i) All outparcels shall have the same minimum width on the street yard as the main parcels. - (j) All walkways constructed of impervious material shall be no less than 4 feet from the trunk of any existing tree.
-The minimum distance shall be increased to 8 feet if the existing tree is a specimen tree. - (k) If the required number of trees cannot be planted on site, the caliper inch may be increased per tree to reduce the number of trees, but still achieve the same number of required caliper inches.

-(2) Side and Rear Yards.

-- (a) For all parcels developed greater than 1.1 acres, the side and rear yard areas shall have a minimum width of 5 feet.
+- (e) For all parcels developed greater than 1.1 acres and for outparcels, the primary street yard shall have a minimum width of 10 feet.
+All other street yards shall have a minimum width of 6 feet. - (f) For parcels equal to or less than 1.1 acres, all street yards shall have a minimum width of 6 feet. - (g) Parcels greater than 1.1 acres and outparcels a minimum of 60% of all trees planted shall be large canopy trees whose growth form will provide shade. - (h) For parcels equal to or less than 1.1 acres (excluding outparcels), the total site shall contain 60% large canopy trees, but the percentage may be reduced for the street yard provided it does not reduce the required number of large canopy trees on site. - (i) All outparcels shall have the same minimum width on the street yard as the main parcels. - (j) All walkways constructed of impervious material shall be no less than 4 feet from the trunk of any existing tree.
+The minimum distance shall be increased to 8 feet if the existing tree is a specimen tree. - (k) If the required number of trees cannot be planted on site, the caliper inch may be increased per tree to reduce the number of trees, but still achieve the same number of required caliper inches. - (2) Side and Rear Yards. - (a) All parcels greater than 1.1 acres and all outparcels, the side and rear yard areas shall have a minimum width of 5 feet.
 Width is measured from lot line to the nearest impervious area.
 A minimum of one (1) tree and a combination of ground cover shall be required in every 50 linear feet or greater fraction thereof on side and rear yards.
 Grouping trees together in clumps is preferred but not required.
-Side or rear yard areas may be used to meet the 15% greenspace requirements or buffer, as long as compliance with the minimum side or rear yard landscape standards are met. - (b) For parcels equal to or less than 1.1 acres, the side and rear yards shall have a minimum width of 3 feet.
+Side or rear yard areas may be used to meet the 15% greenspace requirements or buffer, as long as compliance with the minimum side or rear yard landscape standards are met. - (b) For parcels 1.1 acres or less, the side and rear yards shall have a minimum width of 3 feet.
 A minimum of one (1) tree every 50 feet or greater fraction thereof is required.
-The width is measured from the property line to the nearest impervious area.
+The width is measured from the right-of-way line to the nearest impervious area.
 Grouping trees together in clumps is preferred but not required. - (c) For property zoned so as to provide for zero lot lines, the side yard minimum is not required for the area of the building only.
 Zero lot lines shall not change the side yard calculations for plant material requirements.
 Developments with zero lot lines shall also comply with the requirement that 15% of the total area be greenspace. - (d) A minimum of 60% of all trees planted in side and rear yard areas shall be canopy trees.
 Canopy trees are identified in Appendix A - Section 2 and consist of all large trees and designated medium trees.
-All trees have a minimum planting area described in the Landscaping and Tree Replacement Standards - See Section 328-19. - (e) If the required number of trees cannot be planted on site, the caliper inches may be increased per tree to reduce the number of trees, but still achieve the same number of required caliper inches.
+All trees have a minimum planting area described in the Landscaping and Tree Replacement Standards - See Section 328-19. - (e) Outparcels shall have the same minimum width on the street yard as the main parcels. - (f) If the required number of trees cannot be planted on site, the caliper inches may be increased per tree to reduce the number of trees, but still achieve the same number of required caliper inches.